-х. the proposal demonstrates and will achieve improved environmental and landscape outcomes and a reduction in nutrient export in the context of the soil and total water management cycle, which may include rehabilitation as appropriate; The LWMS at Appendix E addresses environmental and landscape outcomes resulting from the proposal as well as detailing nutrient management having regard to site and soil evaluation and water management.
-It is noted that under the current general rural zoning, there are very limited controls in place relating to nutrient export associated with the keeping of livestock or other rural uses. xi. the land is capable of supporting the development of dwellings and associated infrastructure (including wastewater disposal and keeping of stock) and is not located in a floodway or an area prone to seasonal inundation; The proposal has been supported by an LWMS including site and soil assessment that demonstrates the subject site is capable of supporting the development of dwellings.
-The subject site is not located within a floodway or area prone to seasonal inundation. xii. the land is not subject to a separation distance or buffer from an adjoining land use, or if it is, that no sensitive land uses be permitted in the area of impact; The subject site is not located within a buffer of any adjoining land uses likely to impact on the amenity of the proposed rural living development. xiii. the lots can be serviced by constructed road/s capable of providing access during all weather conditions, including access and egress for emergency purposes; and Access to lots shall be provided via a new subdivisional road or via the existing road network. b evelopment standards for rural living zones are to e included in local planning schemes; Development standards are established in LPS 9 and Schedule 8 provides for special conditions to be included for particular sites via amendments to the Scheme.
-S urther subdivision of existing rural living lots into maller parcels is not supported, unless provided for n a local planning strategy and/or scheme; and Not applicable to this proposal.
+x. the proposal demonstrates and will ach improved environmental and landscape outcomes and a reduction in nutrient ex the context of the soil and total water management cycle, which may include rehabilitation as appropriate; environmental and landscape xi. the land is capable of supporting the development of dwellings and associate infrastructure (including wastewater dis keeping of stock) and is not located in a or an area prone to seasonal inundation posal and assessment that demonstrates the floodway subject site is capable of supporting xii. the land is not subject to a separation d buffer from an adjoining land use, or if i no sensitive land uses be permitted in th impact; t is, that buffer of any adjoining land uses likely xiii. the lots can be serviced by constructed a capable of providing access during all w conditions, including access and egress emergency purposes; and veather new subdivisional road or via the d) development standards for rural living zone be included in local planning schemes; established in LPS 9 and Schedule 8 provides for special conditions to be included for particular sites via amendments to the Scheme. e) further subdivision of existing rural living la smaller parcels is not supported, unless pro in a local planning strategy and/or scheme wided for f) rural strata proposals with a residential component Not applicable to this proposal. are considered to be rural living and will be considered in accordance with the criteria listed at clauses 5.3 (a), (b) and (c) of this policy.